BharathxD/TheRustLang/Notes/README.md

 - References are non-owning pointers, because they do not own the data they point to.
 - Pointer Safety Principle: data should never be aliased and mutated at the same time.
+- Box deallocation principle: If a variable owns a box, when Rust deallocates the variable's frame, then Rust deallocates the box's heap memory.